zhangwei03020915/abp/docs/en/Blog-Posts/2024-11-19 v9_0_Release_Stable/post.md

 After upgrading the ABP Studio, then you can open your solution in the application, and simply click the **Switch to stable** action button to instantly upgrade your solution:

 ![](switch-to-stable.png)

+> Please note that ABP CLI & ABP Studio only upgrade the related ABP packages, so you need to upgrade the other packages for .NET 9.0 manually.

 ### Upgrading via ABP CLI